shahincsejnu/kubernetes-stuffs/README.md

 - `kind create cluster` to create a new cluster and also current cluster become this new cluster
 - `kubectl get pods --all-namespaces -o wide`
 - `kubectl get node -o wide` to see the details of node with node ip, for using `curl -X GET --user admin:admin http://<node_internal_ip>:<node_exposed_port>/api/login`

+### K8s API
+There are multiple api in k8s and many more are coming over the time.

+- `kubectl api-resources` To get the list of api resources, to know which resources are in the under of which API
+- `kubectl api-versions` Will tell you which version is to use to create specific resource
+- `kubectl explain <name_of_an_api_resources>` explain exactly what you want to have in the YAML file to create <name_of_an_api_resources>

 ## Resources